bitpay/insight-api/README.md

     }
 ]
 ```
-Please not that in case confirmations are cached and are more that SAFE_CONFIRMATIONS setting, the
+Please not that in case confirmations are cached and are more that INSIGHT_SAFE_CONFIRMATIONS setting, the
-return can be a string of the form 'SAFE_CONFIRMATIONS+'
+return can be a string of the form `SAFE_CONFIRMATIONS+`, e.g.: the string `6+`

 ### Unspent Outputs for multiple addresses